dsmagiya/acBF-STEM/README.md

 # acBF-aberration-corrected-bright-field-STEM
 The repository hosts the code for aberration-corrected bright-field (acBF-STEM) imaging and python scripts to reproduce figures in manuscript "Using Aberrations to Improve Dose-Efficient Tilt-corrected 4D-STEM Imaging".

-Start with acBF_walkthrough.ipynb, which reproduces Figure 5.
+Start with acBF_walkthrough.ipynb, which reproduces Figure 5 (data source: https://doi.org/10.5281/zenodo.10058870).

 This acBF code uses py4DSTEM as a preparatory step to estiamte the shifts and the aberration function.

 CIF file(s) to reproduce Figure 4 and 7 are included in folder "CIFs".

 ## Author
 Desheng Ma (dm852@cornell.edu)